-Registered Nurses with an Associate’s Degree or Diploma in Nursing are eligible to apply directly to Carolina Nursing’s Master’s Program.
+Beginning fall 2019, registered Nurses with an Associate’s Degree or Diploma in Nursing are eligible to apply directly to Carolina Nursing’s online Health Care Leadership and Administration (HCLA) Master’s Program.

 Registered nurses must complete 51 college-level credits including specific pre-nursing courses prior to enrollment in the master’s program.
 (Applicants must have completed all prerequisites by the January application deadline.)

 Applicants must meet admissions requirements of the University’s Graduate School as well as the School of Nursing’s requirements for master’s applicants.
 Due to course sequencing, RN-MSN applicants are only admitted for fall term matriculation.